jakedansoncyber/jakedansoncyber/README.md

 4. Azure

 #  **Currently Developing**
-I am learning the whole CI/CD process.
-I am developing a simple website over at my bulkybook repo that will build, scan, containerize and deploy to AKS.
+To learn the whole CI/CD process, I am developing a simple website over at my bulkybook repo that will build, scan, containerize and deploy to AKS.
 Then I will look to automate that process through ADO & templatize code that will want to be reused by another application.

 # **Future Projects**
 1. Youtube channel